pocomane/brewed-in-the-apocalypse/bita.md

 TODO : add an example !
 ```

-# The roll mechanics

-There is a last common mechanics of the moves that we want to present by its
+# Handle the uncertain - scenarist move

+Most of the move are presented in the relative sections for the scenarist and
+the players; however we want discuss in this dedicated section a scenarist move
-own, since it is very central to the system: the roll.
+that is central for all the game.

-Some player moves have chance to fail, or to arise complications.
-These moves
-can be distinguished because in the trigger there is the condition "If you have
+__Handle the uncertain__ when a player move with the "If you have to roll"
-to roll" .
-When an action trigger a move without such condition the player
-just do what the rest of the text demands.
-If instead the move has such
-prescription, the scenarist have to decide if the roll is actually needed.
+prescription is triggered, you perform the following steps in order:

+1. Decide if you can skip the rest.
+2. Let the player roll with the right modifier.
+3. The player does what the move demands.
+4. Tell the consequences

+This kind of moves represent character actions whose consequences have some degree
+of uncertainty.
+This can be because they may generate complications, or because
+they are difficult do accomplish and so may fail.
+Let's see the various steps.

+Sometimes the uncertain can be ignored, and so you can skip the rest of the
-If an action is very simple to accomplish or very likely to be successful
+move.
+The most simple reason for this is that an action is actually simple to
+accomplish or very likely to be successful considering fictional positioning.
-considering fictional positioning, the scenarist can decide to continue
-directly with the success text.
-Another case in which the scenarist can choose
+In this case continue directly with the success text of the move.
+Do the same
-to go to the success text directly, is when the consequences of a failure are
+if Another case in which the scenarist can choose the consequences of a failure
-not interesting at all.
+are not interesting at all.

 ```
 Bob: Bart want to go upstairs, I have to make a check?